neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ErrorAndExceptionHandling.rst

 .. code-block:: yaml

     TYPO3:
       Flow:
         error:
           errorHandler:
             # Defines which errors should result in an exception thrown - all other error
             # levels will be silently ignored.
 Only errors that can be handled in an
             # user-defined error handler are affected, of course.
-	        exceptionalErrors: [%E_USER_ERROR%, %E_RECOVERABLE_ERROR%]
+            exceptionalErrors: ['%E_USER_ERROR%', '%E_RECOVERABLE_ERROR%']

 Custom Error Views
 ------------------